 "We were truly lucky to benefit from Prairie's connections with makers, chefs, and pottery artists.
 Her gentle spirit and appreciation for Japanese culture opened doors that we would not have been able to see without her hard work.
 The dinners and trips to the various pottery studios are experiences of a lifetime."

 With my home in Mirukashi as our base, we'll plan seasonal meals, cook them together, plate them on the myriad of Nakazato wares we find on the shelves, and feast together.
-They'll be one or two outings to meet local growers or producers to better understand our ingredients.
+They'll be one or two outings to meet local growers or producers to better understand our ingredients and surroundings.

 mostly cooking, a lot of eating, and a little exploring

 In November we will meet with local makers, chefs, food producers, and harvesters- think soy, sake, nori, modern ceramic artists, traditional potters and more.
-In May we’ll explore the practices of arranging buds and branches, serving and receiving tea and sake, and plating food, setting the table, and sharing a meal.
+In May we explore Japan's art of hospitality through the lens of architecture, tea, flowers, and food.

 The story of food and ceramics in Karatsu